Josh Harder CA-09

 Wikipedia

-Joshua Keck Harder (born August 1, 1986) is an American politician and venture capital investor who has served as the U.S. representative from California’s 9th congressional district since 2019 (known as the 10th congressional district until 2023).
-A member of the Democratic Party, he defeated Republican incumbent Jeff Denham in the 2018 election by five points.[1]
-In 2020, he was reelected by a significantly larger margin than in 2018.[2]
-He won reelection to California’s new 9th congressional district, created through the 2020 redistricting process, which includes the majority of San Joaquin County.[3]
+Joshua Keck Harder (born August 1, 1986) is an American politician and venture capital investor who has served as the U.S. representative for California’s 9th congressional district since 2023, after serving the 10th district from 2019 to 2023.
+A member of the Democratic Party, he first gained office in 2018 by defeating Republican incumbent Jeff Denham by five points.[1]
+After the 2020 redistricting, he won reelection in the newly drawn 9th district, which covers the majority of San Joaquin County and includes Stockton, Tracy, and Manteca.[2]

 Early life and education